CatStarwind/ClassicASP500/README.md

 # ClassicASP500

-Classic ASP 500 Error Reporting
+A simple page in VBScript for Classic ASP 500 error reporting.